 WRAP Technical Steering Committee

-The WRAP Board formed the Technical Steering Committee (TSC) in Fall 2015 to organize, direct, and coordinate WRAP project activities and Work Groups listed under the topical issues identified in the Annual WRAP Workplan, as well as to hold the lead responsibility for the WRAP Workplan, including progress reporting and budget tracking for the Board (see Appendix B: Technical Steering Committee Description).
+The WRAP Board formed the Technical Steering Committee (TSC) in Fall 2015 to organize, direct, and coordinate WRAP project activities and Work Groups, as well as to hold the lead responsibility for completing WRAP Board-approved work, including progress reporting and budget tracking for the Board.
 The WRAP TSC accomplishes the following:

-Work with the WRAP Board to establish the topical WRAP Work Groups by designating the WRAP.
-Work Group Co-Chairs to be approved by the WRAP Board.
+Work with the WRAP Board to establish topical WRAP Work Groups.
+Work Group Co-Chairs are determined by the TSC and approved by the WRAP Board.

 Work with the WRAP Work Group Co-Chairs to identify and approve Work Group members.

-Oversee the preparation of a calendar year annual workplan and budget for Board approval.
+Oversee the review of workplan scopes and project budgets for Board approval.

-Maintain the WRAP process through:
+Support the WRAP process through:

-Open and transparent communications, including periodic meetings, conference calls and documentation;
+Maintaining open and transparent communications, including periodic meetings, conference calls and documentation;

-Completion of deliverables that support the common needs of the WRAP membership and avoid duplication;
+Completing deliverables that support the common needs of the WRAP membership and avoid duplication;

 Pursuing opportunities to leverage multi-agency resources to accomplish larger projects; and

-Providing TSC leadership on behalf of the Board to enable Work Groups and specific Project Teams to implement and track work under the Annual Workplan.
+Providing TSC leadership on behalf of the Board to enable Work Groups and specific Project Teams to implement and track work under workplan scopes.

 Coordinating with WESTAR committees and work groups to ensure activities conducted in WRAP projects, under the auspices of the TSC and WRAP Work Groups, provide needed support.

-WRAP Staff
+WRAP/WESTAR Staff

-The WRAP Staff provide full-time technical leadership support as well as significant experience and expertise.
-As time and funds permit, the WRAP Staff work on technical projects with the TSC and Work Groups.
-The WRAP Staff accomplishes the following:
+The WRAP/WESTAR Staff provide full-time technical leadership support as well as significant experience and expertise.
+As time and funds permit, the WRAP/WESTAR Staff work on technical projects with the TSC and Work Groups.
+The WRAP/WESTAR Staff accomplishes the following:

-As time and resources permit, support each Project Team of the TSC and Work Groups in completing the mission of the team.
-The WRAP Staff may retain outside contractors for support on specific projects;
+Support each Project Team of the TSC and Work Groups in completing the mission of the team, as time and resources permit, The WRAP/WESTAR Staff may retain outside contractors for support on specific projects;

 Seek out funding opportunities that align with the WRAP Board of Directors overall policy direction and bring these opportunities to the attention of the WRAP Board and TSC for consideration;